mcsee/Software-Design-Articles/Articles/Theory/Singleton - The root of all evil/readme.md

 > The ‘magical’ appearance of the Singleton pattern.

 # The origin of evil
 The pattern has been used in the industry for decades.
 Its popularity is attributed to the excellent book [Design Patterns](https://en.wikipedia.org/wiki/Design_Patterns).
-There are numerous software frameworks that use it and we rarely find literature that discourages its use.
+There are numerous software frameworks that use it, and we rarely find literature that discourages its use.
 Despite this, in the corresponding [Wikipedia](https://en.wikipedia.org/wiki/Design_Patterns) entry we can read a Dantesque warning:

 >
 Critics consider the singleton to be an [anti-pattern](https://en.wikipedia.org/wiki/Anti-pattern)  in that it is frequently used in scenarios where it is not beneficial, introduces unnecessary restrictions in situations where a sole instance of a class is not actually required, and introduces  [global state](Link)  into an application.

 ![Devil](https://cdn.hashnode.com/res/hashnode/image/upload/v1598394410649/AWB5yatBl.jpeg)